-"Indeed, peace initiatives -such as the one presently un-dertaken by Secretary of State (James) Baker -- stand no chance of success as long as the Shamir government persists in its unrealistic and irre-sponsible 'Greater Israel' policy.
-This policy is directly responsible now for the daily hardships caused by a violent conflict which is being unnecessarily perpetuated at a time when -- at long last -- there seems to exist a real chance to bring it to an end and start a process aimed at achieving peace.
-Needless to add that with the elimination of the chances for peace, the danger of another war becomes immi-
+"The United States cannot shrug off a degree of responsibility for the way its money is used.
+Against the wishes of at least half of Israel's own citizens, the government maintains a policy which is detrimental to the chances for peace in our region.
+It can afford to do so only thanks to the continued flow unconditional American aid.
+Indeed, peace initiatives - such as the one presently undertaken by Secretary of State Baker stand no chance of success as long as the Shamir government persists in its unrealistic and irresponsible "Greater Israel" policy.
+This policy is directly responsible now for the daily hardships caused by a violent conflict which is being unnecessarily perpetuated at a time when - at long last - there seems to exist a real chance to bring it to an end and start a process aimed at achieving peace.
+Needless to add that with the elimination of the chances for peace, the danger of another war becomes imminent.

-"As you know," the Israeli signatories continue getting to the heart of the reason they have taken this unique initiative, "an Israeli request will be brought before you in September ... for ten billion dollars in loan guarantees, for the pur-pose of absorbing the Soviet and Ethiopian Jewish immigrants in Israel.
+"As you know," the Israeli signers continue, getting to the heart of the reason they have taken this unique initiative, "an Israeli request will be brought before you in September ... for ten billion dollars in loan guarantees, for the purpose of absorbing the Soviet and Ethiopian Jewish immigrants in Israel...